Sanskar-16/Ml-Foundation/README.md

 # Ml-Foundation

-This repository is for a course I took on the foundation of Machine Learning on Youtube.
+This repository consists of all the labs and exercises for this course I took on the 'foundations of Machine Learning' on Youtube.